-- Hard copies are no longer required for electronically filed documents of 30 pages or more;
+- [RESCINDED EFFECTIVE JULY 1, 2021] Since March 20, 2020, hard copies were not required for electronically filed documents of 30 pages or more.

-- The signature is no longer required to be notarized on the Communications Service Provider (“CSP”) Notice of Change affidavit, which is the only IURC document requiring notarization and which is required when a CSP is transferring its Certificate of Territorial Authority (“CTA”) to a CSP that does not currently have an Indiana CTA; and
+- [RESCINDED EFFECTIVE JULY 1, 2021] Since March 20, 2020, the signature was not required to be notarized on the Communications Service Provider (“CSP”) Notice of Change affidavit, which is the only IURC document requiring notarization and which is required when a CSP is transferring its Certificate of Territorial Authority (“CTA”) to a CSP that does not currently have an Indiana CTA.

-- The timelines included in 170 IAC 4-4.3-6 and 4-4.3-7 for Level 1 and Level 2 net metering applications may be extended an additional 5 business days; and electronic documents and electronic signatures should be allowed and used as much as possible.
-Utilities are expected to communicate with applicants regarding any timeline extensions.
+- [RESCINDED EFFECTIVE JULY 1, 2021] Since March 27, 2020, the timelines included in 170 IAC 4-4.3-6 and 4-4.3-7 for Level 1 and Level 2 net metering interconnection applications were extended an additional 5 business days; and electronic documents and electronic signatures were allowed and encouraged to be used as much as possible.
+Utilities were expected to communicate with applicants regarding any timeline extensions.

-- Gas operators may take an additional 14 days to respond to excavation damages cases.
-Operators are still required to comply with the reporting requirements regarding damages.
+- [RESCINDED EFFECTIVE JULY 1, 2021] Since March 27, 2020, gas operators could take an additional 14 days to respond to excavation damages cases.

-Any report to the Commission that is required to be signed, verified, and notarized may be submitted to the Commission with just an electronic signature during the public health emergency.
+- [RESCINDED EFFECTIVE JULY 1, 2021] Since March 27, 2020, any report to the Commission that is required to be signed, verified, and notarized could have been submitted to the Commission with just an electronic signature during the public health emergency.
 Once the public health emergency is ended, a signed and notarized verification should be submitted to the Commission.

 Commission's Emergency Response Report to the Legislative Council